Call to plan a cruise: 1-877-978-2693

 - #2Disney Cruise Line#2 in Best Cruises from New York

-The 2,713-passenger Disney Magic is the oldest ship in the Disney Cruise Line fleet (it first launched in 1998) but it received some updates in 2018, including "Rapunzel's Royal Dining Experience."
+The 2,713-passenger Disney Magic is the oldest ship in the Disney Cruise Line fleet (it first launched in 1998) but it received some updates in 2018, including the "Rapunzel's Royal Table" dining experience.
 The ship features family favorites such as the AquaDuck waterslide, the Bibbidi Bobbidi Boutique dress-up shop and Edge, an interactive game center for tweens.

 Disney Magic features diverse entertainment, including live shows, an open-air Wide World of Sports deck, three pools and a splash area for children younger than 3.
 Unique to the Magic is the teens-only Chill Spa.
 When it comes to dining, the ship offers eight eateries, including an adults-only specialty restaurant and buffet options.
 Recent cruisers gave the food quality mixed reviews.

 In terms of lodging, 70 percent of cabins offer ocean views or verandas.
 All cabins are outfitted with flat-screen TVs, sitting areas and bathrooms with separate showers and tubs.
 Suites include extra perks such as concierge service and media libraries.
 Past cruisers noted that the service on this ship is up to Disney's standards, but so is the price tag.